aspadegit/robotify-block-factory/README.md

 ### Source Code

 - `index.html` contains the skeleton HTML for the page.
 This file is modified during the build to import the bundled source code output by webpack.
 - `index.js` is the entry point of the app.
-It configures Blockly and sets up the page to show the blocks, the generated code, and the output of running the code in JavaScript.
+It configures Blockly and sets up the page to show the blocks and the preview, as well as handling changes (including saving, loading, and buttons).
+The JS object code (bottom right) is created here.
 - `serialization.js` has code to save and load the workspace using the browser's local storage.
 This is how your workspace is saved even after refreshing or leaving the page.
 You could replace this with code that saves the user's data to a cloud database instead.
 - `toolbox.js` contains the toolbox definition for the app.
-The current toolbox contains nearly every block that Blockly provides out of the box.
-You probably want to replace this definition with your own toolbox that uses your custom blocks and only includes the default blocks that are relevant to your application.
-- `blocks/text.js` has code for a custom text block, just as an example of creating your own blocks.
-You probably want to delete this block, and add your own blocks in this directory.
+The current toolbox contains the blocks copied over from the original GitHub for block factory (found at https://github.com/google/blockly/blob/master/demos/blockfactory/blocks.js)
+- `blocks/json.js` has the definitions for all of the blocks.
+Many are pulled from the original GitHub
-- `generators/javascript.js` contains the JavaScript generator for the custom text block.
-You'll need to include block generators for any custom blocks you create, in whatever programming language(s) your application will use.
+- `generators/javascript.js` contains the JavaScript generator for the all the blocks.
+Both the interpreter code and the JavaScript code are done per block in here.
+- `generators/json.js` contains the JSON generator for all the blocks.
+This generates the code in the top left.

+### Files Changed
+- `blocks/json.js`
+- `generators/javascript.js`
+- `generators/json.js`
+- `index.css`
+- `index.html`
+- `index.js`
+- `toolbox.js`

 ## Serving